 Once I learned that we were going to be based in Pennsylvania for the summer I immediately started planning our trip to Philadelphia!
 Philadelphia is a historic city in American history and has a charming downtown vibe in the historical district.
-If you’re a history buff, money lover (Benjamin Franklin is an important figure for this town), or someone who just loves to visit old buildings and eat good food (Philly cheese steaks are to die for) then this town is for you!
+If you’re a history buff, money lover (Benjamin Franklin is an important figure for this town), or someone who just loves to visit old buildings and eat good food (Philly cheese steaks are to die for) then these 11 Unique Things To Do in Philadelphia will be the perfect Weekend Guide for you!

-Visit Elfreth’s alley which is the oldest residential street that is still in use.
+Elfreth’s Alley is the oldest residential street that is still in use.
 Walking down the alley made you wish that objects could talk because those old brick homes probably have much to share.

 Here are a few other stops we would have loved to see but we ended up crashing early and sleeping in so we missed a few of them!